- Delfin II (charter)

 Accommodations aboard ship and in hotel; all meals aboard ship; all non-alcoholic beverages aboard ship; all shore excursions, sightseeing and entrance fees; all port charges and taxes; transfers from airport/ship if traveling on group flights; gratuities (except to ship's crew); services of the expedition leader and expert guides; kayaks available for exploration; rain ponchos and rubber boots are provided before an excursion if deemed necessary.

-Air transportation; extensions; luggage, accident, cancellation insurance; passport and visa fees; items of a personal nature such as alcoholic beverages and laundry; gratuities to ship’s crew at your discretion; fuel surcharge may apply.
+Air transportation; extensions; luggage, accident, cancellation insurance; passport and visa fees; items of a personal nature such as alcoholic beverages and laundry; gratuities to ship’s crew at your discretion; optional extensions; fuel surcharge may apply.